 The king protected his son from seeing reality in the Samsaric world

 King Suddhodana however, felt something was not right with his son Siddhartha and feared of losing his son to a spiritual path.
 Therefore the king made sure that the prince was not exposed or could experience situations that could make Siddhartha understand life impermanence, his father prevented his son to experience the endless cycles of life from birth to death.
 Siddhartha did not understand old age nor sickness.
 The king protected him from experience situations that could trigger his sadness.
 King Suddhodana tried to keep the young Prince Siddhartha in the Palace, not experience life’s reality outside the walls.

 Siddhartha begged his father to see the outside world, afraid to lose him the king not to refuse.
 Prince Siddhartha was three times allowed to walk outside the Castle, but every time his father made preparations beforehand, the king commanded his servants to remove the poor people, the disabled, cripple’s, old people not to worry the boy and prevent him from asking questions.
 The streets were cleaned and decorated, nevertheless, his father the King could not control everything nor hide it from Siddhartha.
 The three times he as outside the wall the Prince experienced seeing an old man he did not understand the concept of death.
 Was not life permanent?
 He saw suffering, illness and Siddhartha ’s curiosity wondering, he started to ask questions and dug those he met on his way.
 Back in the home inside the castle his restlessness never stopped.
 Siddhartha was concerned and his anxiety amplified the fear of getting sick, old and finally death.

-The Buddha breaks the emptiness he felt
+The Buddha breaks the emptiness

 Owning many or too few things are neither solution to happiness understood Siddhartha